mattslay/GoFish/readme.md

 ## GoFish is an advanced code search tool for fast searching and replacing of Visual FoxPro source code.

+> Note: Matt's original repository is at https://github.com/mattslay/GoFish but since he sadly passed away in 2021, this fork is now the one the VFPX project list links to so others can contribute to the project.

 ![Screenshot](Screenshots/GoFishScreenshot01.png?raw=true "Title")

 What’s new in version 5: